 I tried a couple times, then laid down on a bench, waiting for him to show up.
 He’d often been late, so I wasn’t surprised.
 Eventually, I fell asleep.
 I woke up much later, close to the time my parents came to pick me back up.
 He never showed up.
 Didn’t even call to apologize.
 That was the day I quit tennis.
 Not because I didn’t like it or because I was bad, but because my coach didn’t care.

 Now, I’m pretty sure if I had had Tim Gallwey as my trainer, or at least a copy of The Inner Game Of Tennis, that wouldn’t have happened.
 This unexpected mega-million bestseller from 1974 isn’t just about the world’s most popular solo sport.
-It’s a template for the state of peak performance.
+It’s a template for the state of peak performance — and it’s so good, even Bill Gates admits to reading it multiple times.

 Here are 3 lessons to help you deliver your best work on and off the court: